diegourban/gulp-sandbox/README.md

 ## Usage
 `npm run gulp` to build the project

-`npm run gulp server` to start a Browsersync server and run watchers to lint js and css files
+`npm run gulp server` to start a Browsersync server, run watchers to pre-process less files and to lint js and css